JetBrains/kotlin/libraries/stdlib/src/Module.md

 [Sequence][kotlin.sequences.Sequence] type that represents lazily evaluated collections.
 Top-level functions for instantiating sequences and extension functions for sequences.

+## Classification of sequences

+The sequence operations can be classified into the following groups regarding their state requirements:

+ - _stateless_ – operations like [kotlin.sequences.Sequence.map], [kotlin.sequences.Sequence.filter], which process each element independently;
+ - _nearly stateless_ – operations which require a small constant amount of state to process an element, for example [kotlin.sequences.Sequence.take] or [kotlin.sequences.Sequence.drop];
+ - _stateful_ – operations which require a significant amount of state, usually proportional to the number of elements in a sequence.

+If the sequence operation returns another sequence, which is produced lazily, it's called _intermediate_, and otherwise the operation is _terminal_.
+Examples of terminal operations are [kotlin.sequences.Sequence.toList], [kotlin.sequences.Sequence.max].

+Sequences can be iterated multiple times, however some sequence implementations might constrain themselves to be iterated only once.
+That is mentioned specifically in their documentation (e.g. [kotlin.sequences.generateSequence] overload).
+The latter sequences throw an exception on an attempt to iterate them the second time.

 # Package kotlin.streams

 Utility functions for working with Java 8 [streams](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html).